 Certain things must be done in a certain order.
 Just like you wash the dishes before putting them away, you also must do the little things in faith before God gives you big things to do.
 You must sweep before you mop, and you must have a relationship with God before sharing with others.
 You can’t share the Gospel if you don’t know what the Gospel is.
 David is a good example of this.
 God entrusted David with his father’s sheep, and David took good care of them.
 Then, God entrusted David with a kingdom.
 Obviously people and sheep are different (even though God compares the two a lot!), but you get my point.
 Jesus also points this out in the parable of the talents.
 First, the master entrusted his servants with the talents (money), and then he gave them kingdoms.
 Build a solid foundation before going on to conquer kingdoms.
 Clean the floor before you sweep.

 Small progress is still progress.

 Even if you get only a little done, it can still produce big results.
 Even if I can only clean my room for ten minutes, it will still look better than if I never cleaned the room at all.
-I’ve become a big fan of what Tsh Oxenrider calls “partial solutions” in her book Notes from a Blue Bike.
+I’ve become a big fan of what Tsh Oxenrider calls “partial solutions” in her book Notes from a Blue Bike: The Art of Living Intentionally in a Chaotic World.
 You can address an issue without having the perfect solution or answer.
 I may not have two hours to dust every nook and cranny, but I have thirty minutes to dust the flat surfaces.
 I may not have an hour to pour over God’s Word and pray for every person I know, but I can pray for my family and read a Psalm.
 And that is totally okay.

 You may not notice a difference when you clean, but you will definitely notice when you don’t.